conwetlab/WMarket/doc/user-guide.rst

 If you are not a normal user but a programmer, you may be interested in using the API to interact with the Marketplace, so you can build your own apps based on it.
-You can check the API Reference or:
+You can check the API Reference at:

 * `Apiary <http://docs.fiwaremarketplace.apiary.io>`__
 * `GitHub Pages <http://conwetlab.github.io/WMarket>`__

-Please, note that all the requests againts the Marketplace **must** be authenticated.
+Please, note that all the requests againts the Marketplace **must** be authenticated (except for the one to create users).
 Each instance can be configured to work with a different authentication system.

 If the instance you are working with is using an external IdM, you must include the OAuth2 header to authenticate the user: